BitBoxSwiss/bitbox-base/docs/os/armbian-build.md

 * The virtual machine will be configured running on 4 cpu cores and 8GB memory.
 You can adjust these settings in the `build.sh` script.

+### Configure build options

+The build itself and the initial configuration of the Base image (e.g. hostname, Bitcoin network or Wifi credentials) can be configured within the configuration file [`armbian/base/build/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build/build.conf).

+To preserve a local configuration, you can copy the file to `build-local.conf`.
+This file is excluded from Git source control and overwrites options from `build.conf`.

+### Include SSH keys

+It is recommended to use SSH keys to access the Base image.
+You can include your own keys in the file [authorized_keys](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build/authorized_keys).
+Please refer to [this article](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html) on how to create your own set of new keys.

 ### Compile Armbian from source

 Now the operating system image can be built.
 The whole BitBox Base configuration is contained in [`customize-armbian-rockpro64.sh`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build/customize-armbian-rockpro64.sh) and executed in a `chroot` environment at the end of the build process.

 * Start the initial build process.